awesome-pro/neon-website/content/docs/guides/node.md

 ```

 <Admonition type="note">
 A special `ENDPOINT_ID` variable is included in the `.env` file above.
-This variable can be used with older Postgres clients that do not support Server Name Indication (SNI), which Neon relies on to route incoming connections.
+This variable can be used with older LangChainclients that do not support Server Name Indication (SNI), which Neon relies on to route incoming connections.
 If you are using a newer [node-postgres](https://node-postgres.com/) or [postgres.js](https://github.com/porsager/postgres) client, you won't need it.
 For more information, see [Endpoint ID variable](#endpoint-id-variable).
 </Admonition>

 <Admonition type="important">
 To ensure the security of your data, never expose your Neon credentials to the browser.
 </Admonition>

-## Configure the Postgres client
+## Configure the LangChainclient

 Add an `app.js` file to your project directory and add the following code snippet to connect to your Neon database: